sahahn/parc_scaling/docs/base_results.md

 We see that despite the choice of how we model parcellation type, this estimated coef. stays fairly stable.
 Lastly, exploring the [interactive plot](./interactive1.html) may be useful seeing how any one parcellation did.

-## Results Table

-The table below includes all parcellations specific scores.
-Notably these are [mean relative rankings](./results_intro#mean-rank) as averaged across both [target variables](./variables.html) and [ML pipelines](./ml_pipelines.html).
-Mean R2 and ROC AUC are calculated only from their relevant subsets of 22 and 23 [target variables](./variables.html) respectively.
-Warning: Mean R2 and ROC AUC should be taken with a grain of salt due to [scaling issues](./scaling_issues.html) between different targets.

-*Table columns are sortable!*
-{: style="font-size: 85%; text-align: center;"}

-{% include raw_results1.html %}

 ## Parcellation Type by Raw Metric

 What happens when we look at the results separately for regression and binary targets, according to their respective raw metrics?